alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 ---

 ### PowerBi File
-In case you want to review the analysis in detail, you can find the file [here](https://github.com/alejandralopezgalan/HR-Analytics-PowerBI/blob/main/Report-HR-analytics-in-PowerBI.pbix)
+In case you want to review the analysis in detail, you can download the raw file [here](https://github.com/alejandralopezgalan/HR-Analytics-PowerBI/blob/main/Report-HR-analytics-in-PowerBI.pbix)